erickmp07/Podcastr/README.md

 # Further information

-To further information about the React, see the [React auto-generated README](REACT-README.md).
+To further information about the React and Next.js, see the [React auto-generated README](REACT-README.md).